-Some people may find it upsetting answering questions in relation to their experience of working with people living with Parkinson's.
+Some people may find it upsetting answering questions in relation to their experience of Parkinson's or their anxiety.
 If you find a particular question upsetting, you can choose not to answer it, take a break from completing the interview, or stop the interview altogether.
 If you become distressed during the interview then you will be able to discuss this with the interviewer.
-You will also be given information about sources of support at the end of the interview (or whenever you decide to stop it).
+You will also be given information about sources of support with respect to Parkinson's or anxiety at the end of the interview (or whenever you decide to stop it).
 In addition, you will be able to contact Professor Rebecca Gould (r.gould@ucl.ac.uk).
 Professor Gould is an honorary clinical psychologist within Services for Ageing and Mental Health, Camden and Islington NHS Foundation Trust.
 Any email contact will usually be responded to within five working days.

 You may also feel tired during the interview and so you will be able to take regular breaks during the interview, complete the interview in multiple sessions, if you prefer this, or stop the interview altogether.
-Your participation in this study is voluntary and you may withdraw from the study at any time without having to give any reason as to why and without it affecting your legal rights.
+Your participation in this study is voluntary and you may withdraw from the study at any time without having to give any reason as to why and without it affecting your medical care or legal rights.